Need for Speed: Carbon

 - A player drivable truck without trailer

 A second flag girl was cut from the PC, PS3 and Xbox 360 releases.
-She is still featured in PS2 (and GameCube) release.
+She is still featured in PS2, Wii, Xbox and GameCube release.

 Manic is a cut Crew Member listed in the game files.
-It is unknown which would have been his initial crew, or which role he would have in the game's story.
+It is unknown which would have been their initial crew, or which role they would have in the game's story.

 Source: Game files: gameplay.bin; Entry "characters/manic"

-- GameCube and some other versions have 4 players in races instead of 8.
+- There can only be up to 4 cars in races instead of 8.